Masters and Veterans Racing by Mick Wall

 Ladies, V35 also means veteran status for yourselves as well as the men.

-So sorry, 35 years old means you are a Veteran (old), or “Masters” as the newfangle politically correct term puts it.
+So sorry, 35 years old means you are a Veteran (old), or “Masters” as the newfangled politically correct term puts it.

-The British Masters Athletic Federation is the organisation who oversee these competitions.
+The British Masters Athletic Federation is the organisation that oversees these competitions.

 We are a Federation of geographically located clubs covering the whole of Britain & N. Ireland with over 5,000 active athletes from aged 35 upwards.
 Our remit is to encourage, organise and regulate athletics in 5-year age groups for Masters/Veteran athletes.